 It’s important to love your pipes.

-After experiencing one of the coldest starts to the weekend in nearly 10 years, it’s official.
-Winter is here, Sydneysiders.
+After a long, hot summer, Sydney has finally been hit by some cold weather this week.
 Cue snuggly blankets, hearty soup, and binge-watching Netflix.
-But while it certainly felt like it was freezing here in the inner west, in other parts of New South Wales it literally was.
+But while it certainly felt like it was almost freezing here in the inner west, in other parts of New South Wales it literally was.

 - Wrap ‘em up – Just as we’d wear a warm coat when heading outside in winter, your pipes also need the same kind of love.
 While Australia’s warm climate means we don’t often experience below freezing conditions, it also means our pipes are not always insulated.
 Prevention is better than cure – insulate the pipes themselves, or the space around them.
 Not only will this help prevent cold water freezing in winter, it can also save energy by reducing the time hot water takes to heat up.